How do I grow plants in the greenhouse Schlossgarten?

 Place the nursery pots into your Schlossgarten and fill them with soil to about 1 cm below the edge of the pots.
 The soil needs to still be loose, so be careful and do not press it in too much.

-Sow the strawberry seeds evenly in the nursery pots (but do not mix the different kind of strawberries in one pot).
-Since strawberry seeds are so-called light germinators do not burry them but rather cover them lightly with a very thin layer of soil.
+Sow the seeds of your choice evenly in the nursery pots (but do not mix the different kind of varieties in one pot).
+Since chili, tomato and strawberry seeds are so-called light germinators do not burry them but rather cover them lightly with a very thin layer of soil.

 Keep the soil moist but not wet (if it is too wet the plants might rot).

-Depending on the kind of strawberry it takes around 1 to 3 weeks until small seedlings grow.
+Depending on the kind of chili, tomato or strawberry seeds it takes around 1 to 3 weeks until small seedlings grow.
 If they are visible, the ventilation opening on top of the lid of the greenhouse can remain open (1 to 2 cm).
 This makes the plant more robust.

-So when are the seedlings ready to be planted in SISSI STRAWBERRY?
-For strawberries the general rule is that as soon as the seedlings have grown 5 leaves, they can be planted in a bigger planting pot.
+So when are the seedlings ready to be planted in CHARLY CHILI, TOM TOMATO or SISSI STRAWBERRY?
+The general rule is that as soon as the seedlings have grown 5 leaves, they can be planted in a bigger planting pot.
 As soon as your little plants have reached a minimun height of approx. 20cm they are ready to get planted outdoors in CHARLY, TOM or SISSI.